rlucioni/recipes/recipes/churros.md

 1. Heat oil to 360°F.
 2. Bring water, butter, and salt to a boil in a saucepan.
 Add flour and stir vigorously over low heat until mixture forms a ball, about 1 minute.
 Remove from heat.
 Slowly stir in beaten eggs.
 3. Spoon mixture into a piping bag with star tip.
-Squeeze 4-inch strips of dough into the hot oil.
+Squeeze 4-inch strips (or a long spiral) of dough into the hot oil.
 Fry until golden brown, turning once, about 2 minutes per side.
 Drain on paper towels.
 4. Microwave cream until steamy.
 Watch for boilover!
 Add chocolate, salt, and espresso powder to the hot cream.
 Stir until the chocolate melts.